manfredsteyer/closure-post/index.md

 npm i @angular/animations --save
 ```

-And, of course, we have to import the ``MaterialModule`` into the AppModule:
+And, of course, we have to import the same Angular Material Modules as before:

 ```
 import {NgModule} from '@angular/core';
-import {HttpModule} from '@angular/http';
-import {FormsModule} from '@angular/forms';
 import {BrowserModule} from '@angular/platform-browser';
-import {MaterialModule} from '@angular/material';

 import {Basic} from './basic';
+import { LibStarterModule } from 'stuff-lib';
+import { HttpModule } from "@angular/http";
+import { FormsModule } from "@angular/forms";

+import {
+  MdButtonModule,
+  MdAutocompleteModule,
+  MdCheckboxModule,
+  MdDatepickerModule,
+  MdCardModule,
+  MdRadioModule,
+  MdChipsModule,
+  MdListModule,
+  MdSnackBarModule,
+  MdSliderModule,
+  MdDialogModule,
+  MdMenuModule,
+  MdSidenavModule
+} from '@angular/material';

 @NgModule({
   declarations: [Basic],
   bootstrap: [Basic],
+  imports: [
+    BrowserModule,
+    HttpModule,
+    FormsModule,
+    MdButtonModule,
+    MdAutocompleteModule,
+    MdCheckboxModule,
+    MdDatepickerModule,
+    MdCardModule,
+    MdRadioModule,
+    MdChipsModule,
+    MdListModule,
+    MdSnackBarModule,
+    MdSliderModule,
+    MdDialogModule,
+    MdMenuModule,
+    MdSidenavModule
+  ],
+})
-  imports: [BrowserModule, FormsModule, HttpModule, MaterialModule], }) export class AppModule {
+export class AppModule {
 }

 ```

-As before, it is also necessary to tell Closure about the imported modules.
+In addition to that, it is also necessary to tell Closure about the imported modules.
 Therefore the ``closure.conf`` gets the following additional lines:

 ```
 node_modules/@angular/animations/@angular/animations.js